What is it like to move to and live in Prague? To start a new life in a foreign country?

-There is also an online resource for expats called Expats.cz which has job listings, apartment listings and forums.
-There are expat community meetups and there is a great Buy/Sell/Trade group that is constantly selling furniture and home goods from expats leaving the city.
+There are numerous events organized by expats in Prague that you can find on Meetup.com or in the Facebook groups, and there is a great Buy/Sell/Trade Facebook group that is constantly selling furniture and home goods from expats leaving the city.
 It’s great if you are just starting out in Prague and need some furniture.”

-Prague is a small city and you can walk sections of it in bite size pieces.
+Prague is a small city and you can walk sections of it in bite-size pieces.
 It was how I learned not only my way around, but also where the good food stores were and where you can buy certain items.

 Together they run a luxury adventure travel blog, documenting their stylish travels around the world and around Europe by train, plane and Harley Davidson.
-Check out their blog at Thewanderingwanderluster.com

 Prague is the capital city of the Czech Republic.
 It is known for its Old Town Square, the heart of its historic core, with colorful baroque buildings, Gothic churches, and the medieval Astronomical Clock, which gives an animated hourly show.
 Completed in 1402, pedestrian Charles Bridge is lined with statues of Catholic saints.